audacity/audacity/lib-src/portmidi/pm_win/README_WIN.txt

               move jportmidi_JPortMidiApi pmjni\jportmidi_JPortMidiApi.h

-11) you might wish to move pm_java/win32 to another location; run the pmdefaults.exe program from the win32 directory to use PmDefaults.
+11) you might wish to move pm_java/win32 to another location; run the pmdefaults.exe program from the (entire) win32 directory to use PmDefaults.
 This program let's you select default input/output midi devices for PortMidi applications.

 ============================================================================
 ABOUT CMAKE